 - Zhao, J., Konh, M., and Teplyakov, A. V. Surface Chemistry of Thermal Dry Etching of Cobalt Thin Films Using Hexafluoroacetylacetone (hfacH).
 Appl.
 Surf.
 Sci.
 2018, 455, 438-445, DOI: 10.1016/j.apsusc.2018.05.182.

 Surface Modification of Semiconductor Materials

 Semiconductor substrates are widely used in many applications.
 Multiple practical uses involving these materials require the ability to tune their physical (bandgap, electron mobility) and chemical (functionalization, passivation) properties to adjust those to a specific application.
 The goal of this research direction is to develop new strategies for manipulating the surface properties of semiconductor materials in a controlled way.
-Our expertise allows us to selectively tune the chemical and physical properties of semiconductor surfaces by an appropriate choice of elemental or III-V semiconductor, or by chemical modification.
+Our expertise allows us to selectively tune the chemical and physical properties of semiconductor surfaces (both flat or nanostructured, where preservation of surface morphology is a complex issue) by an appropriate choice of elemental, II-VI, III-V semiconductor, or by chemical modification.
 Our approach focuses on chemical passivation, on molecular switches and on the use of a variety of functionalized self-assembled monolayers.
 The findings of these investigations will be relevant for future applications in molecular and nanoelectronics, sensing, and solar energy conversion.

 - He, C., Cai, X., Wei, S.-H., Janotti, A., and Teplyakov, A. V. Self-Catalyzed Sensitization of CuO Nanowires via Solvent-Free Click Reaction.
 Langmuir 2020, DOI: 10.1021/acs.langmuir.0c02262.